AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

     ranges.adb:8:10: statement not executed
       source  :sloc: violation description

-*source* and *loc* are the basename of the source file and the precise ``line:column`` location within that source where the violation was detected.
+*source* and *sloc* are the source file basename and the precise ``line:column`` location within that source where the violation was detected.

 The following table summarizes the list of violation items that might be emitted together for each criterion: